Chiether/ChromeExtensionTwitterNotificationFilter/README.md

 This is filtering your twitter notification timelile with ChromeExtension.

 # Backstroy
-(someone’s tweet) "Hey!
-Don't stop quote-tweets! yes,yes,yes, all it! unwanted your *censored* notifications!"
+(Someone’s tweet) "Hey!
+Don't stop quoting-tweets!
+Yes, yes, yes, all it!
+Unwanted your *censored* notifications!"

-(Looking I am) "Huh? why you don't use TweetDeck."
+(Looking I am) "Huh?
+Why you don't use TweetDeck."

-(Thinking I am) "okey, I make extension as like as TweetDeck's filter."
+(Thinking I am) "Okay, I make an extension as like as TweetDeck's filter. ...on my studies."

 # Warning
 Browser (Chrome) has been panic-loading with excessive queries when if you have many Retweets, Likes, Quotes that you are filtered.